United States Senate: Salary and benefits

-The annual salary of each senator, since 2009, is $174,000; the president pro tempore and party leaders receive $193,400. at least 40 senators were millionaires; in 2018, over 50 senators were millionaires.
+The annual salary of each senator, since 2009, is $174,000; the president pro tempore and party leaders receive $193,400.
+In 2003, at least 40 senators were millionaires; by 2018, over 50 senators were millionaires, partly due to inflation.

 Along with earning salaries, senators receive retirement and health benefits that are identical to other federal employees, and are fully vested after five years of service.
 Senators are covered by the Federal Employees Retirement System (FERS) or Civil Service Retirement System (CSRS).
 FERS has been the Senate's retirement system since January 1, 1987, while CSRS applies only for those senators who were in the Senate from December 31, 1986, and prior.
 As it is for federal employees, congressional retirement is funded through taxes and the participants' contributions.
 Under FERS, senators contribute 1.3% of their salary into the FERS retirement plan and pay 6.2% of their salary in Social Security taxes.
 The amount of a senator's pension depends on the years of service and the average of the highest three years of their salary.
 The starting amount of a senator's retirement annuity may not exceed 80% of their final salary.
 In 2006, the average annual pension for retired senators and representatives under CSRS was $60,972, while those who retired under FERS, or in combination with CSRS, was $35,952.

 Seniority

 By tradition, seniority is a factor in the selection of physical offices and in party caucuses' assignment of committees.
 When senators have been in office for the same length of time, a number of tiebreakers are used, including comparing their former government service and then their respective state population.

 The senator in each state with the longer time in office is known as the senior senator, while the other is the junior senator.
-For example, majority leader Chuck Schumer is the senior senator from New York, having served in the senate since 1999, while Kirsten Gillibrand is New York's junior senator, having served since 2009.
+For example, minority leader Chuck Schumer is the senior senator from New York, having served in the senate since 1999, while Kirsten Gillibrand is New York's junior senator, having served since 2009.

 Titles

-Like members of the House of Representatives, Senators use the prefix "The Honorable" before their names.
-Senators are usually identified in the media and other sources by party and state; for example, Democratic majority leader Chuck Schumer, who represents New York, may be identified as "D–New York".
+Like members of the House of Representatives, senators use the prefix "The Honorable" before their names.
+Senators are usually identified in the media and other sources by party and state; for example, Democratic majority leader Chuck Schumer, who represents New York, may be identified as "D–New York" or (D-NY).
 And sometimes they are identified as to whether they are the junior or senior senator in their state (see above).
 Unless in the context of elections, they are rarely identified by which one of the three classes of senators they are in.